barebox/barebox/Documentation/user/watchdog.rst

   wdog0.autoping=1

+**NOTE** Using this feature might have the effect that the watchdog is effectively disabled.
+In case barebox is stuck in a loop that includes feeding the watchdog, then the watchdog will never trigger.
+Only use this feature during development or when a bad watchdog design (Short watchdog timeout enabled as boot default) doesn't give you another choice.

 The poller interval is not configurable, but fixed at 500ms and the watchdog timeout is configured by default to the maximum of the supported values by hardware.
 To change the timeout used by the poller, run: